On the wave turbulence theory for a stochastic KdV type equation: Duhamel expansions

 Now, we follow the soft partial time integration technique in the work of Lukkarinen-Spohn \cite{LukkarinenSpohn:WNS:2011}, that takes its origin from the work of Erdos-Yau \cite{erdHos2000linear}, to control the multi-layer Duhamel expansion.
-We observe that using \eqref{StartPoint} and the definition in \eqref{Def:Omega} we have
+In shortening the notations, we set